Human and Social Services (HMS)

 HMS 240 (3 credit hours)

-Service Coordination for Human Services Professionals
+Service Coordination for Human and Social Services Professionals

-Provides students with experience utilizing techniques and skills used in human services, as well as the theories behind these techniques and skills.
+Provides students with experience utilizing techniques and skills used in human and social services, as well as the theories behind these techniques and skills.
 Explores skills related to service delivery, behavior management, and supportive services with different populations, including adults, children, families, individuals with mental impairments, mental illnesses, and/or developmental disabilities.
 Demonstrates skills and techniques including therapeutic communication, interviewing clients, treatment planning, goal setting, documentation & record keeping, crisis intervention, and addressing ethical dilemmas.
 Lecture: 3 credit hours (45 contact hours).

 Attributes: Technical